linux-china/dotenvx-jetbrains-plugin/README.md

 Features:

 - Inlay hints for encrypted variables in `.env` and `.properties` files
-- Create an encrypted variable from the editor's popup menu
+- Create an encrypted variable from the editor's popup menu or Generate menu

 <!-- Plugin description end -->